 Flu vaccine is offered in many places, including doctors’ offices, some schools, grocery stores and pharmacies.
-If you need help finding the flu vaccine in your area, you can use the HealthMap Vaccine Finder at vaccine.healthmap.org.
+If you need help finding the flu vaccine in your area, you can use the HealthMap Vaccine Finder.

 Tips to Keep Germs Away

-CDC recommends that parents and children take everyday preventive actions to stop the spread of germs.
+Take everyday preventive actions to stop the spread of germs: